danielsularea/lily.work/blog/_posts/2017-12-04-the-fascinating-history-of-captcha.md

   caption="The new reCAPTCHA was a set of two real words" alt="Google's revamped reCAPTCHA" %}

 Why specifically two words?
-Because the first was to validate the user as human with a word Google already knew the answer to but the second was actually to educate Google what the word was.

-Because unbeknownst to the user, both sets of words, although spliced into a single image, came from a collection of scanned texts.
-Essentially, if the user's input matches the first word, the user is already validated but she is also strung on a little bit longer to contribute the answer for the second.
+Because unbeknownst to the user, both sets of words, although spliced into a single image, came from different collections of scanned texts.
+One was from a library of texts that Google already knew the corresponding word to and the other from a set where Google did not.
+Essentially, if the user's input matched the first word, the user was already validated but then strung on a little bit longer to contribute the answer for the second and enhance Google's known library.

-All of this happening under our noses for two years and Google was able to completely digitized the New York Times archives and Google Books library.
+After two years, Google harnessed all the crowdsourced answers to completely digitize the New York Times archives and Google Books library.

-But then, as artificial intelligence became too intelligent (solving even the most distorted text at 99.8% accuracy without human intervention), Google shifted opportunity.
+Then, as artificial intelligence became too intelligent (solving even the most distorted text at 99.8% accuracy without human intervention), Google shifted opportunity.

 {% include figure.html
   nozoom="true"